Common Client Mistakes That Hurt Their Cases.

 Charles Price: Like the things I said before, waiting too long to investigate a case, not documenting the potential evidence in a case.
 Those are the two really big ones.

 Frequently people can do things after they have a case that jeopardizes the case.
-I had a very clear case of medical negligence for a young gal, and subsequently she went out and committed multiple larcenies, had drug use and drug rehabilitations, and just generally acted a fool.
+I had a very clear case of medical negligence for a young gal, and subsequently, she went out and committed multiple larcenies, had drug use and drug rehabilitation, and just generally acted a fool.
 She had previously been a college kid and living the straight and narrow life and living with her family, and she just went completely downhill.
 Of course, that affected the case and affected the value of the case.

 Interviewer: Is that a common thing?

 Charles Price: No, it’s not that common.
 I mean, it happens often enough where we’ll have people, for example, with a back surgery that went wrong.
 They are claiming that they’re 25% disabled because of the poorly done back surgery.
 The next thing you know, they are posting pictures of themselves skiing down Killington on their Facebook page.
 Believe me, I’ve seen it all and that kind of stuff happens more often than you think.

 Interviewer: Maybe people don’t realize that.
 You said way back in the interview that people’s misconception is that the doctor will cave in and cough up all kinds of money and they will settle right away.
 You said that doesn’t happen like that.

 Charles Price: That’s right.

 Interviewer: You said people wait too long to bring a case.
 How long is too long?